aschiavoni/mamajamas-design/README.md

 - Question 3 files:
 - --    quiz03a.html : default state.
 "Next" button is not highlighted until a choice has been made.
 - --    quiz03b.html : "Pump" has been selected.
 The "next" button gains color highlight through the "bt-color" class.
 Clicking again on "Pump" will deselect it.

+Mar.
+17
+- Added mark-up for Quiz screen 4
+- Adjusted quiz CSS to darken image edges (for better definition) and change how checkmark visibility works.